-- Special late night bus and tram services will be running in Edinburgh on New Year’s Eve and New Year’s Day.
-If you live or are staying in Edinburgh or nearby, Lothian Buses and Edinburgh Trams services provide special free late night transportation after midnight on New Year’s Eve/New Year’s Day.
+- Special late night bus (check Lothian Buses and Edinburgh Trams schedules) and tram services usually run in Edinburgh on New Year’s Eve and New Year’s Day.
+In some years, the tram services for those in the city have been free.
 Special holiday CityLink services (tickets needed) can take you to other towns and cities throughout Scotland.
 Check the schedules online.

 - Loony Dookers should also make sure they get their costume together in advance (whether you bring it with you or buy it in Edinburgh).
 Also don’t forget to bring proper footwear that you are OK getting wet (Laurence went barefoot one year and would never do that again!).
 A towel and change of warm clothing are also highly recommended.

 - Enjoy Edinburgh’s Hogmanay, but also don’t forget to leave some time to see some of Edinburgh’s great attractions.
-If this is your first time in Edinburgh, we’d recommend starting with these Edinburgh highlights!
+If this is your first time in Edinburgh, we’d recommend starting with our favorite things to do in Edinburgh!

 So that is our guide to Hogmanay in Edinburgh!
 Hopefully this guide answered all your questions about Edinburgh’s Hogmanay festival, but if not, feel free to ask us any questions you have in the comments below!

-**Disclosure: Just so you know, we received free press access for Edinburgh’s Hogmanay events on three different years as travel writers from Edinburgh’s Hogmanay (previously managed by Unique Events, now managed by Underbelly) as well as planning support from Festivals Edinburgh.
+**Disclosure: Just so you know, we received free press access for Edinburgh’s Hogmanay events on four different years as travel writers from Edinburgh’s Hogmanay as well as planning support from Festivals Edinburgh.
 However, as always, this article contains only our own honest thoughts and opinions.
 You can read more in our Ethics Code about how we work.**